Click on the links below

 bow, edison and chuckanut.

-The Chuckanut Mountains are home to some of the finest hiking in the region, ranging from the easy trek to Clayton Beach in Larrabee State Park (you’ll need to pay a day-use fee here) to the 6.5-mile grind to the top of Oyster Dome – a 2,000-foot gain in elevation.
+The Chuckanut Mountains are home to some of the finest hiking in the region, ranging from the easy trek down to Clayton Beach in Larrabee State Park (you’ll need to pay a day-use fee here) to the 6.5-mile grind to the top of Oyster Dome – a 2,000-foot gain in elevation.
 Worth the climb, you’ll find a spectacular view of Bellingham Bay and the San Juans awaiting you at the top.

 For more info, visit chuckanutdrive.com.